The History of the School of Aviation and Transportation Technology

 In the 1940s, Aeronautical Engineering developed a four year non-engineering program in Air Transportation.
-With options in flight, maintenance, and management, the program utilized the Purdue Airport and aircraft as a laboratory.
-Included in these resources was Purdue Aeronautics Corporation, which operated the fleet of DC-3 aircraft as well as the Purdue Airport, the first university-owned airport in the country.
+With options in flight, maintenance, and management, the program utilized the Purdue Airport and aircraft as an integrated laboratory.
+Included in these resources was Purdue Aeronautics Corporation, which operated a fleet of DC-3 aircraft as well as the Purdue Airport, the first university-owned airport in the country.

 By the 1950s, the engineering school determined that the Air Transportation program was not consistent with their future goals.
 The management portion of the program was absorbed into the then-developing School of Management.
-The flight and maintenance options were in effect terminated.
 In order to make use of the available resources, flight and maintenance training programs were established in the Division of Technical Institutes (DTI).
 This was the beginning of what became known as the Department of Aviation Technology.
-A two-year program in Aviation Maintenance Technology (AMT) was created in 1954 and followed by Professional Pilot Technology (PPT) in 1956.
-The emphasis of the AMT program was providing student eligibility for the Civil Aeronautics Administration Airframe and Powerplant Mechanic certification.
+A two-year program in Aviation Maintenance Technology (AMT) was created in 1954 and followed by Professional Pilot Technology in 1956.
+The emphasis of the AMT program was on the Civil Aeronautics Administration Airframe and Powerplant Mechanic certification.
 The PPT program utilized Purdue Aeronautics Corporation's (PAC) DC-3 aircraft and required the students to have a commercial pilot certificate prior to entering the program.
 Initially, both programs heavily utilized PAC equipment and facilities for laboratories.
 Although located on the West Lafayette campus, the program was not considered a part of the University.
 Academic subjects were taught as special courses, and aviation students paid extra fees.

 Specialized course and laboratory development and integration into the University mainstream were major goals of the late 1950s.